-The struggle for a program that radically curbs the power of the transnationals will take place not only through a people's party but also through non-electoral struggles at all levels-workplace and neighborhood grassroots forms, and city, state, and national coalitions.
-These organizational forms can gradually coalesce into ongoing multi-issue coalitions and an anti-monopoly front of struggle.
-Methods of struggle include demonstrations, strikes, petitioning, picketing, boycotts, civil disobedience, and mass and general strikes, in addition to electoral struggle.
+The struggle for a program of demands to radically curb the power of the transnationals will take place both through a people's party, through electoral struggles, but also through non-electoral forms and struggles at all levels-workplace and neighborhood grassroots forms, city, state, and national coalitions.
+These organizational forms of struggle can gradually coalesce into ongoing multi-issue coalitions and a general anti-monopoly front of struggle.
+The methods of struggle engaged in by such a mass upsurge may include demonstrations, strikes, petitioning, picketing, boycotts, civil disobedience, and mass and general strikes, in addition to electoral struggle.

-It is possible and desirable that a people's party and anti-monopoly coalition will win governmental control at the local, city, state, or even national level.
-The goal of this governmental participation is to implement those parts of the program of radical democratic demands not already won and to organize for the next stage in the struggle-the fight for socialism.
+It is possible and desirable that a people's party and anti-monopoly coalition will win governmental control at local, city, state, and even the national level.
+The goal of this governmental participation is to implement those parts of the program of radical democratic demands not already won and to organize for the next stage in the struggle for socialism.